 Take a hard look at your operator safety training.

-Some companies use online training sources that boast of 100 percent online training or guarantee certification in one hour.
+Some companies use online training sources that boast 100 percent online training or guarantee certification in one hour.
 Be wary of these statements.
 OSHA standards clearly state that operator safety training must be both lecture and practical.

 The certification must include:

-- the training date
+- The training date.

-- the evaluation date
+- The evaluation date.

-- the name of the person(s) performing the training or evaluation
+- The name of the person(s) performing the training or evaluation.

 Unfortunately, OSHA doesn't specify what the "proper documentation" or "evidence" should look like.
 So what separates the good documentation from the bad?
 If our years of experience have taught us one thing - it's the type and quality of documentation your employees receive that can make all the difference during an audit.